diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_order_numbers/index.rst

             return "DOE-4711"

 The ``get_next`` method is called when the shop customer submits a new order.
-It **must** return a character value which is the new order number of the new order.
+It **must** return a character value which will become the order number of the new order.

 **Add the form**